 Step 6: Cut seedless cucumber flesh into small dice.

-Step 7: After you chop tabouli ingredients, you need to salt them and place them in a colander to remove the excess moisture.
+Step 7: After you chop the tabbouleh ingredients, you need to salt them and place them in a colander to remove the excess moisture.

-Step 8: Remove parsley and mint stems and chop the parsley and mint together.
-To save time, you may choose to blend the bunches of parsley and mint in a food processor.
+Step 8: Remove parsley and mint stems and chop them together.
+To save time, you may blend the bunches of parsley and mint in a food processor.

 Hint: If you use a food processor to accelerate the process, keep in mind that it may make the green mix a little watery, and you will need to pass it through a colander or a salad spinner to get rid of the excess juice.
 Otherwise, your salad recipe can turn out soggy and miss the right tabouli texture.